PTCInc/vuforia-engine/CONTRIBUTING.md

 - **Developer Platform version** (Unity, Android Studio, Xcode, Visual Studio)
 - **Device information** (Model name, OS, version, etc.)

 When reporting an issue, please provide a clear description of the problem, including the expected outcome and the steps taken to reproduce the issue.
 To help troubleshoot the problem, please reproduce the issue using the [Core Samples](https://developer.vuforia.com/downloads/samples) of Vuforia Engine as this will aid in identifying the cause of the issue.
+Please use our [troubleshoot guide](https://developer.vuforia.com/library/troubleshooting/troubleshooting-your-app) to narrow down your problem.

 - **Observed problem**
 - **Expected outcome**